 October 8, 2022

-Today was the first day of ‘taking it easy.’
-Rather than pushing myself to get to Santiago in five or six days’ time on my normal pace, I was giving myself a full week to walk the remainder of the Camino.
-For the next few days at least, I intended to keep my mileage down in the 23-26 kilometer range (or around 14-16 miler per day).
+Today was my first day of ‘taking it easy.’
+Rather than pushing myself to reach Santiago in five or six days’ time at my normal pace, I gave myself a full week to walk the remainder of the Camino.
+For the next few days at least, I intended to keep my mileage down in the 23-26 kilometer range (or around 14-16 miles per day).

 Leaving Ribadeo, I set off in a new direction.
 I was walking southwest now, heading inland with my back to the Cantabrian Sea.
-Thus, the next two days would be spent climbing over the mountains that separated the coast from the interior of Galicia.
+The next two days would be spent climbing over the mountains that separate the coast from the interior of Galicia.

 A MANGLED HAT